Your bike will perform at its best when it is kept well maintained by following this simple ABC guide to bike

 The brake pad comes down on the wheel as you squeeze the brake levers.
 To test your brake pads, check that they are hitting the rims or disc (depending on your kind of brakes) evenly and aren’t missing the rim or disc at any point.
 It’s good to keep an eye on general wear and tear on the surface of the pads.
 Most rim brake pads have grooves that act as markers, and once they are worn away, it’s time to replace them.

 Your chain should be clean, lubricated and quiet!
 If you hear anything more than a smooth clicking noise, you should check it for any maintenance issues.
-It’s important to lubricate your chain regularly, and be careful not to get any on the wheel rims.
+It’s important to lubricate your chain regularly, but be careful not to get any on the wheel rims.

 It is important that an experienced mechanic services your bike every 12 months.
 As a Cycling Brisbane member, you have access to a number of bike service deals and discounts from sponsoring businesses.
 Find your closest service provider and take advantage of your membership.